thadmuchnok64/SovereignSkies/Characters/The Giant Evil Gorilla.md

 Used to be a monk on banana island but was exiled because of his merciless nature and dark hatred within him.

-Seeking to collect [[The Archobanana]] from the [[Banana Islands]] He must confront his old master: [[Master Moshi]], who is upset with Gregory for abandoning his promising future for a life of murder and dissapointing his bloodline.
+Seeking to collect [[The Archobanana]] from the [[Banana Islands]] He must confront his old master: [[Master Bobo]], who is upset with Gregory for abandoning his promising future for a life of murder and dissapointing his bloodline.

 ___